FRodrigues42/frodrigues42.github.com/_pages/about.md

 - Designed and developed the API with the REST philosophy and a modular backend in Kotlin.
 - Developed tests based on behavior and using an Integration first philosophy with Kotest.
 - Currently updating the build logic to Maven.
-- Currently starting the development of the frontend in Angular.

 ### CGI | Junior Developer | Mar 2017 - Jan 2018